JekenMaharjan/React-Developer-Task/README.md

 # React-Developer-Task
-Build a mini "Task Tracker"
+Build a mini "Task Tracker" using React with Vite.